-Therefore, it is clear that mesons have played a crucial role in our understanding of the fundamental interactions.
-As they are made up of one quark and one antimatter quark.
-The antimatter state of a given meson is also comprised of a quark and one antimatter quark.
-For instance, the $D_0$ meson consists of a charm quark and an up antiquark, whereas its antiparticle, the $\bar{D}_0$, is made of a charm antiquark and an up quark.
-In the quantum physics world, the meson $D_0$ particle can be itself and its antiparticle at once, leading to a quantum superposition of states, say $D_1$ and $D_2$, each with their own mass and their decay width $\Gamma_1$ and $\Gamma_2$ (See Fig\ref{figmesons}).
-This superposition allows a continuous oscillation between the $D_0$ particle and its antiparticle.
-The mass difference, $m_{D1}-m_{D2}$, determines the frequency of oscillations, which is measured \cite{BELLE:2007dgh,BaBar:2007kib,HFLAV:2019otj}, and reported in terms of the dimensionless parameter $x= (m_{D1}-m_{D2})/\Gamma $, where $\Gamma$ is the average width, $(\Gamma_1+\Gamma_2)/2$.
-Such an oscillation patter in present in four well-known meson systems, namely $K^{0}-\bar{K}^{0}$, $D^{0}-\bar{D}^{0}$, $B^0_d-\bar{B^0}_d$ and $B^0_s-\bar{B^0}_s$.
-In the SM FCNC occurs at one-loop level via a W boson exchange in a box-diagram, involving the Cabibbo–Kobayashi–Maskawa (CKM) matrix, and precisely for that reason, any new physics inducing flavor changing interactions are tightly constrained by the mesons systems aforementioned.
-The relevant quantity for our reasoning is the mass difference between these mesons where an excellent agreement between theory and measurements are found.
-In other words, one can use precise measurements on the mass difference of these mesons to constrain any new physics contribution to the mass differences.
-These mesons are comprised of different quark flavors, and consequently are sensitive to different entries of the CKM matrix, Therefore, the new physics reach for meson mixing systems relies on the parametrization used for the quark mixing matrices.
-In summary, a robust assessment of the new physics potential of flavor probes requires a control over the systematic errors \cite{Buras:2000dm, Buras:2003jf, D'Ambrosio:2002ex}.
 In our work, we focus on the FCNC effects stemming from neutral vector bosons.
 A wealth of Abelian and non-Abelian extended gauge symmetries predict the existence of extra neutral gauge bosons \cite{Buras:2014yna}.
-One can parametrize these new physics contributions in terms of gauge couplings and the mediator mass \cite{Aebischer:2019blw}, but we will concentrate our phenomenology on vector bosons arising from $SU(3)_c \otimes SU(3)_L \otimes U(1)_N$ gauge group, shortly referred to as 3-3-1 models \cite{Singer:1980sw, Pisano:1991ee,Foot:1992rh,Montero:1992jk,Dias:2009au}, because models based on this gauge symmetry have been considered as a plausible explanation to the $b\rightarrow s$ and $R(D^{\ast})$ anomalies \cite{Buras:2013dea,Gauld:2013qja,Descotes-Genon:2017ptp,Wei:2017ago,NguyenTuan:2020xls,Addazi:2022frt} \footnote{See for other flavor studies \cite{Cabarcas:2013jba,Anderson:2005ab}}.
-FCNC studies in the context of 3-3-1 models have been carried out in the past \cite{Rodriguez:2004mw,Palcu:2007um,Promberger:2007py,Dong:2008sw,Dong:2008sw,Dong:2010zu,Dong:2011vb,Cogollo:2012ek,Giang:2012vs,Hue:2013uw,Machado:2013jca,Hue:2013uw,CarcamoHernandez:2013krw,Vien:2014ica,Vien:2014pta,Hue:2015fbb,Hue:2015fbb,CarcamoHernandez:2015rmj,Vien:2015wca,Machado:2016jzb,Fonseca:2016tbn,Huong:2019vej,Hong:2020qxc,NguyenTuan:2020xls,Oliveira:2022vjo}, but our work differs from previous studies for following reasons: \begin{itemize} \item (i) We take into account the four relevant meson systems including updated measurements; \item (ii) We consider two different parametrizations to assess the impact of systematic errors; \item (iii) As the SM prediction agrees well with the data we enforce the new physics contribution to be within the reported experimental error bar; \item (iv) We put our results into perspective with future hadron colliders; \item (v) We investigate whether recent proposals based on the 3-3-1 symmetry, are consistent with meson mixings and collider bounds. \end{itemize}
+One can parametrize these new physics contributions in terms of gauge couplings and the mediator mass \cite{Aebischer:2019blw}, but we will concentrate our phenomenology on vector bosons arising from $SU(3)_c \otimes SU(3)_L \otimes U(1)_N$ gauge group, shortly referred to as 3-3-1 models \cite{Singer:1980sw, Pisano:1991ee, Foot:1992rh, Montero:1992jk, Dias:2009au} because models based on this gauge symmetry have been considered as a plausible explanation to the $b\rightarrow s$ and $R(D^{\ast})$ anomalies \cite{Buras:2013dea, Gauld:2013qja, Descotes-Genon:2017ptp, Wei:2017ago, NguyenTuan:2020xls, Addazi:2022frt}\footnote{See for other flavor studies \cite{Cabarcas:2013jba, Anderson:2005ab}}.
+FCNC studies in the context of 3-3-1 models have been carried out in the past \cite{Rodriguez:2004mw, Palcu:2007um, Promberger:2007py, Dong:2008sw, Dong:2008sw, Dong:2010zu, Dong:2011vb, Cogollo:2012ek, Giang:2012vs, Hue:2013uw, Machado:2013jca, Hue:2013uw, CarcamoHernandez:2013krw, Vien:2014ica, Vien:2014pta, Hue:2015fbb, Hue:2015fbb, CarcamoHernandez:2015rmj, Vien:2015wca, Machado:2016jzb, Fonseca:2016tbn, Huong:2019vej, Hong:2020qxc, NguyenTuan:2020xls, Oliveira:2022vjo}, but our work differs from previous studies for the following reasons: \begin{enumerate}[(i)] \item We take into account the four relevant meson systems, including updated measurements; \item We consider two different parametrizations to assess the impact of systematic errors; \item As the SM prediction agrees well with the data, we enforce the new physics contribution to be within the reported experimental error bar; \item We put our results into perspective with future hadron colliders; \item We investigate whether recent proposals based on the 3-3-1 symmetry are consistent with meson mixings and collider bounds. \end{enumerate}